weby/app.rb

 GOAL: To create a Rack-compliant web application that can talk to Puma application server.

-Create the following Ruby script called app.rb
+Create the following Ruby script called app.rb in the weby directory.
+This is our application.

 Yes, IT IS our entire app.